VarenyamK/E/lab5/README.md

 (admins will be able to change the privilages of other users and view all submissions)

-* The first thing that is recommended is seeding the database for available courses (this is done by hitting the refresh button on course view in admin page)
+* The first thing that is recommended is seeding the database for available courses (this is done by hitting the "reset database" button on course view in admin page)

 * Once all this is done the app is ready for teachers and students to make submissions and admins to monitor these forms along with assign graders